 If there’s one meeting you want to make sure everyone attends, it’s the project kickoff.
 There’s way too much valuable information being shared and discussed in a project kickoff to be missing key people.

 This is a meeting that warrants face-to-face interaction, particularly if your project is taking a quarter or more of time.
-Is your team remote?
+Is your team remote but within the same city?
 Consider arranging an offsite meeting!

 Inject some fun into your project kickoffs.
 It might be the first opportunity you’re getting to work with some people in the group and it’s important to start on the right foot.
 Think about a meeting icebreaker or a short activity as a way to kick things off.